fbarreira/Localisation-and-Translation/README.md

 # Localisation-and-Translation
-Unity tool for managing locasiations on a game
+Unity tool for managing localisations on a game